zdravkov/kendo-docs/api/wrappers/jsp/listView.md

 ### cancel `String`

-Raised when the user clicks the "cancel" button.
+Fired when the user clicks the "cancel" button.The event handler function context (available via the this keyword) will be set to the widget instance.

 For additional information check the [cancel](/api/web/listview#events-cancel) event documentation.